redux-observable/redux-observable/docs/recipes/Cancellation.md

     );
 ```

-We also need to use `.take(1)`, because we only want to listen for the cancellation action once, while we're racing the AJAX call.
+We also need to use `.take(1)`, because we only want to listen for the cancellation action _once_ while we're racing the AJAX call.

-> This is very powerful, but remember to ask yourself if, instead of dispatching a different action, could the original cancellation action be used by your reducers already in an idiomatic way? i.e. is it more clean to rely on a single action or have two unrelated ones to show better intent.
-Cases vary.
+> This brings up a worthwhile consideration: instead of following up on the cancellation event with a separate action, could you just idiomatically repurpose the original cancellation action being absorbed by your reducers?
+In other words, is it better to rely on a single action that triggers both the cancellation itself, and what happens afterward, or to define two unrelated actions that reflect your intent?
+Optimal use cases vary from one implementation to another.